bharathived/UdacityProj2b/README.md

 # Overview

-This project is to set continuous delivery of Web applicatiob using Azure technologies -Azure Piplelines abd
+This project is to set continuous delivery of Web application using Azure technologies -Azure Piplelines and Azure Web App Services

 ## Project Plan
  For the project plan ,we are using trello board to monitor our progress as a team and initial planning for quarter and sprints is done using project management spreadsheet as shown below: